Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <br>

+Conclusion
 <p>
 While Big-O notation is the predominant method for articulating algorithmic complexity, it's worth noting that other notations, such as Big-Theta (Θ) and Big-Omega (Ω), serve specific purposes as well.
 In most cases it is the combination of all these notations together at the end that can make a difference.
 However, for the sake of simplicity, we will describe the performance of algorithms in all upcoming tutorials in terms of Big-O. In the forthcoming and concluding section of this page, we will see into common patterns, best practices, and provide code examples for identifying Big-O in various scenarios.
 </p>

+An average-case analysis usually requires that we calculate expected running times based on a given input distribution, which usually involves sophisticated probability theory.
+Therefore, for the remainder of this book, unless we specify otherwise, we characterize running times in terms of the worst case, as a function of the input size, n, of the algorithm.

+Worst-case analysis is much easier than average-case analysis, as it requires only the ability to identify the worst-case input, which is often simple.
+Also, this approach typically leads to better algorithms.
+Making the standard of success for an algorithm to perform well in the worst case necessarily requires that it does well on every input.
+That is, designing for the worst case leads to stronger algorithmic “muscles,” much like a track star who always practices by running up an incline.